Flutterwave/Node-v3/documentation/tokenization.md

 ## Get a bulk tokenized charge status

-This describes how to get the status of a bulk tokenized charge
+This section describes how to get the status of a bulk tokenized charge.

 ```javascript